Canva Design Systems: How to Set Up and Use Canva Brand Kit

 • Coolors.co for palette generation

-• Adobe Color for color theory
+• Adobe Color for colour theory

 • Pinterest for brand inspiration